ScriptBasic/WinPBX/docs/Complex Numbers Procedures.md

 For a greater than 1 the result is purely imaginary and positive.

 ```
-FUNCTION CArcCosReal (BYVAL value AS DOUBLE) AS CComplex
+FUNCTION CArcCosReal (BYVAL value AS DOUBLE) AS _complex
-FUNCTION CACosReal (BYVAL value AS DOUBLE) AS CComplex
+FUNCTION CACosReal (BYVAL value AS DOUBLE) AS _complex
 ```

 | Parameter  | Description |